KenKundert/inform/doc/user.rst

     Second level of verbosity.

-The argument *verbosity* is not an explicitly supported argument of :class:`inform.Inform`.
+The argument *verbosity* is not an explicitly supported argument of :class:`Inform`.
 In this case *Inform* simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to *InformantFactory* when creating the informants.

 Another use for user-defined informants is to create print functions that output